-Report cards are distributed approximately 8-10 school days after the end of each academic quarter.
+Report cards are available for parents approximately 8-10 school days after the end of each academic quarter.
+A complete list of report card dates for each quarter can be found on the Curriculum Department webpage under the heading Board Approved Handbooks.